devbird007/docker-php-upload-to-dockerhub/README.md

 # docker-php-upload-to-dockerhub

-I built a php docker image in a dockerfile and uploaded it to dockerhub.
+I built a php docker image with an ubuntu/apache2 base image in a dockerfile and uploaded it to dockerhub.
-Follow the steps below to accomplish the same:
+After cloning this repository, follow the steps below to accomplish the same:

-### Clone the repository

 ### Build the required docker image with:
 ```